bleyerj/fantastique-julia/README.md

   Statically sized arrays for Julia
 - [CxxWrap](https://youtu.be/u7IaXwKSUU0): Creation of Julia packages relying on C++ libraries (equivalent to `Boost.Python` or `pybind11` for Python)

+#### Documentation

+- [Documenter](https://github.com/JuliaDocs/Documenter.jl.git): A documentation generator for Julia.
+- [DocStrings](https://github.com/miguelraz/DoctorDocstrings.jl.git): Diagnose the missing docstrings in your package.
+Copy paste from your REPL the smart inputs straight into your docstrings.

 #### Plotting